 How to Make Pizza Dough Elastic

-To make pizza dough extensible and elastic you need to combine a high gluten flour and water and let sit for about 1 hour until it fully absorbs the water.
+To make pizza dough extensible and elastic, combine a high gluten flour and water and let it sit for about 1 hour until it fully absorbs the water.

 Initially, this will form a network of unorganized, knotted gluten strings.

-Kneading the dough by hand or using a stand mixer will align these strings, creating a dough you might be able to slightly stretch.
-Just let the dough relax and time will do rest.
+Kneading the dough by hand or using a stand mixer will align these strings, creating a dough you might be able to stretch slightly.
+Just let the dough relax, and time will do the rest.

-Later, when you add the rest of the ingredients including the olive oil will help lubricate the dough, allowing it to stretch easier.
+Later, adding the rest of the ingredients, including the olive oil, will help lubricate the dough, allowing it to stretch easier.

 The more gluten develops, the more elastic, stretchy, and strong the dough will be.

-Just be careful because mixing too much gluten and water will result in a dough that almost feels like rubber.
+Just be careful because mixing too much gluten and water will produce a dough that almost feels like rubber.

-Here’s What You Need to Do if Your Pizza Dough is Not Stretching
+Here’s What You Need to Do if Pizza Dough Not Stretching

 - Check Your Ingredients